 The Milbank Quarterly is devoted to scholarly analysis of significant issues in health and health care policy.
 It presents original research, synthesis, policy analysis, and commentary from academicians, clinicians, and policymakers.
 The in-depth, multidisciplinary approach of the journal permits contributors to explore fully the social origins of health in our society and to examine in detail the implications of different health policies.
 Contributions are published from many disciplines, including history, law, medicine, epidemiology, bioethics, and the full array of social science and health services research disciplines.
 Topics addressed in The Milbank Quarterly include but are not limited to the impact of social factors on health, disease prevention, allocation of health resources, legal and ethical issues in health policy, health care management, historical analysis of health policies, and the organization and financing of health care.

-Publication Policies On Authorship, Conflict Of Interest, Prior Dissemination, Assignment Of Copyright, And Author Rights
+Publication Policies On Authorship, Conflict Of Interest, Availability of Data and Methods, Prior Dissemination, Assignment Of Copyright, And Author Rights

 All potential authors submitting articles to the Quarterly must familiarize themselves with and agree to follow the recommendations for the conduct, reporting, editing, and publication of scholarly work in medical journals as delineated by the International Committee of Medical Journal Editors (ICMJE).
 See www.icmje.org.
 When the manuscript is submitted, the corresponding author must submit two forms signed by each author indicating that he or she has read and complied with the Quarterly's policies regarding (1) authorship; (2) financial support and potential conflicts of interest; (3) transparency, openness and credibility; and (4) prior dissemination.
 The corresponding author is the person to whom correspondence will be sent and the author responsible for the accuracy and completeness of the manuscript's acknowledgments, for communication with the other author(s) about changes made during copyediting and production, and for final approval of proofs.
 Upon acceptance of an article, the corresponding author will be directed to sign a copyright transfer form on behalf of his or her coauthor(s) before the article can be published.
 The policies are described below.